joystackinfo/NOTEPAD_APP/README.md

 ## 📬 Contact

-For questions or feedback, reach out  vai email at [joynelsoninfo@gmail.com]
+For questions or feedback, reach out  via email at [joynelsoninfo@gmail.com]

 ## 🎉 Conclusion 🏁